devchakraborty/apostrophecms-vite/README.md

 ### Hot Module Replacement
 - HMR only monitors existing `anyModule/ui` directories.
 If you add a new `ui` directory to a module, restart the server to enable HMR for that module.
 With default ApostropheCMS starter kits using `nodemon`, simply type `rs` in the terminal and press Enter.
+- The `apos` HMR won't work when the `public` build contains Vue sources (transformed by the `@vitejs/plugin-vue` plugin).
+The HMR for the `public` build should still work as expected.
+The problem is related to the fact that the page would contain two Vue instances (core and reactive) instances, which is not currently supported.
+We are researching solutions to this issue.

 ### Public Assets
 - Changes to `ui/public` directories don't trigger HMR or page reloads as they require a process restart